French fry vending machine

 Integra Saratoga French fry machine delivers fries in 35 seconds at Köln, Germany, at exhibition Eu'Vend and coffeena 2019.

 A French fry vending machine is a vending machine that dispenses hot French fries, also known as chips.
-The first known French fry vending machine was developed circa 1982 by the defunct Precision Fry Foods Pty Ltd. in Australia.
+The first known French fry vending machine was developed circa 1982 by the now defunct Precision Fry Foods Pty Ltd. in Australia.
 A few companies have developed and manufactured French fry vending machines and prototypes.
 Furthermore, a prototype machine was also developed at Wageningen University in the Netherlands.

 Brands, manufacturers and prototypes

 Historical

 The now defunct Australian company Precision Fry Foods Pty Ltd. designed the first known French fry vending machine, named Mr. French Fry.
 The company registered the design with the Australian government in January 1982.
 The machine cooked hot chips within 60 seconds, and operated using three AUD $0.20 coins.
 A salt packet was included underneath the cup that the chips were served in.

 Another company, Houser Vending Co., Inc., developed a French fry vending machine named Mr. Crispy's, which was used in various locations such as college campuses and factories since at least September 1990.
 The fries were cooked in 365 °F sunflower oil for around 40 seconds, and 500 orders of fries were prepared before the oil was changed.
 The machine had a feature that automatically turned it off in the event of a malfunction, and it also had a fire extinguisher built into it.